 Course examines the causes and consequences of wars as well as strategies for peace in world politics.
 A variety of topics such as the nature and origins of war and peace, terrorism, ethnic and religious conflicts, intervention, globalization, and arms proliferation will be analyzed from a theoretical and historical perspective.
 Current world events relating to these topics will be discussed.

 Course explores major political issues and/or aspects of political life that are related to and grow out of the political science courses taught at the College.
-Course has a different focus and/or scope than the courses currently offered in the department and can be repeated on different topics up to three times for up to nine credit hours.
+Course has a different focus and/or scope than the courses currently offered in the department and may be taken for credit up to four times on different topics.
 Fee Varies.
 Prerequisite may vary by topic.